 But these are hardly ordinary times.

-With that in mind, on March 27th, 2020, the Supreme Court of Georgia, in conjunction with Governor Kemp’s declaration of a public health emergency, suspended the requirement that closings occur in an attorney’s physical presence and specifically allowed lawyers to participate and supervise the closing of a real estate transaction by video conference.
-Virtual closings are permissible as long as there are both a current state of public health emergency as declared by Governor Kemp and a judicial state of emergency as declared by the Georgia Supreme Court.
-Currently, the judicial state of emergency ends April 8th, 2021, unless extended.
+With that in mind, the Supreme Court of Georgia suspended the requirement that closings occur in an attorney’s physical presence and specifically allowed lawyers to participate and supervise the closing of a real estate transaction by video conference.
+On June 30th, 2021, the physical presence requirement was suspended by the Court until December 31, 2021.
+Virtual closings are now permissible as long as long as the Supreme Court’s order is in effect and there is also a State of Emergency for Continued COVID-19 Economic Recovery as declared by Governor Kemp.
+The current State of Emergency is scheduled to end July 30, 2021 at 11:59 pm.

 So, does that mean you can close over Zoom, Microsoft Teams, or other videoconferencing apps?
 Again, potentially.